 There is an area called the High Water Mark, as this was thee farthest point reached by the attack has been referred to as the high-water mark of the Confederacy.
 Up until Gettysburg, the Union was losing battle after battle, demoralized, with no end in sight.
 Lincoln’s magnificent Gettysburg address was delivered on November 19, 1863 at the dedication of the Gettysburg cemetery .

 I met Greg, who has been to Gettysburg many times.
 He is Southern.
 He walked me through the battlefield and gave me a private tour.
-He told me that Lee never attacked the center of the Union.
-He went after the Union’s flanks and attacked the center from three sides.
-However, at Gettysburg on July 1st and 2nd, the Confederates attacks on both Union flanks had failed.
+He told me that up until Gettysburg Lee never attacked the center of the Union line He went after the Union’s flanks and attacked the center from three sides.
+However, at Gettysburg on July 1st and 2nd, the Confederate attacks on both Union flanks had failed.
 General Robert E. Lee was determined to strike the Union center on the third day.
 On the night of July 2, General Meade correctly predicted at a council of war that Lee would try an attack on his lines in the center the following morning.
 However, there seems to be some contradictions because it does appear that the Union reinforced their right and left flanks, leaving the center somewhat vulnerable.

 Greg added that there was speculation that Lee was ill that morning, was frustrated, and as a result uncharacteristically attacked the Union center.
 Lee did have the superiority of numbers, so the decision may have made some sense.
 However, Pickett had to march his army in the hot sun, a little under one mile from their front line located at Seminary Ridge.